top of page

 “Because people treat it like a checklist instead of an opportunity to actually engage the audience.”

-So, in this blog, we’re going to break down how to make a pros and cons slide that doesn’t suck, and when it actually works (and when it doesn’t).
+So, in this blog, we’re going to break down how to make a pros and cons slide that doesn’t fail, and when it actually works (and when it doesn’t).

 1. Clarity: No One Wants to Read a Novel